alejolagosm/frontend_miniprojects/README.md

 - Project 17: Speech recognition
 - Project 18: Memory Cards
 - Project 19: Array methods
-- Project 20: TBD
+- Project 20: Escene 3D Orbiter with THREEJS

-I started this project March 28, 2022.
-Then took a hiatus due to extra courses I was taking.
-Started working again on July 23, 2022.
+Made this project during 2022, for approximately 2 months, with several hiatus in between.

+TODO LIST:
+[] Host the project on a platform
+[] Make a general index with a link to every project

 The ideas for each projects are based on a course by Brad Traversy, only done for practice.